Aceeri/aceeri.github.io/content/posts/margolus-neighborhoods.md

 ## TL;DR
 - Atomics are overall slower while being non-deterministic, but they are valuable for simplicity and flexibility in implementing cell types.
 - Noita's approach works very well, but might be sacrificing a bit of time waiting on each pass if only one or two chunks need to be processed.
 Fast moving cells will be slowed down much less than margolus neighborhoods.
 - Margolus neighborhoods limit how you can implement cells and destroys your cache if used on a CPU.
-However these issues can largely be ignored by shifting the blocks on chunks rather than cells.
-Artifacts are more present here than Noita's approach, mainly because the buffer zone is only 1-2 voxels wide at the block boundaries, instead of 1/2 of a chunk size.
+However these issues can be largely ignored by shifting the scale to chunks rather than cells.
+Artifacts are more present here than Noita's approach, mainly because the buffer zone is only 1-2 voxels wide at the block boundaries, instead of 1/2 of a chunk's width.

 ## Next steps
 We have something that can fully utilize modern CPUs, now we need to cut down on the amount of work we are doing in the first place.

+{{ next_post(text="Next: Dirty Bitsets", post="dirty-bitsets") }}